httpassoca/passoca/src/lib/blog/my-website.md

 ---

 Hi, reader.
 First, I want to appreciate **you** for being here.
-Second, I need to say thanks to [PuruVJ](https://www.puruvj.dev/), [Matt Fantinel](https://fantinel.dev/) and [Zeno Rocha](https://www.zenorocha.com/) that inspire (and principally, help) me in this website.
+Second, I need to say thanks to [PuruVJ](https://www.puruvj.dev/), [Matt Fantinel](https://fantinel.dev/) and [Zeno Rocha](https://www.zenorocha.com/) who inspire (and principally, help) me in this website.

 Ah, now let me tell that this isn't my first personal site.
 Probably is the third or fourth.
 You can see the last [here](https://old.passoca.com.br), but dont judge.
-I did it with **React** (while I learn it) and **p5.js**.
-This was made with [SvelteKit](https://kit.svelte.dev/) and [Tailwind CSS](https://tailwindcss.com/).
-I did try with [NuxtJS](https://nuxtjs.org/), actually I made it, but decide migrate to **Svelte** because it is faster, easier and a new skill to learn!
+I did it with **React** (while I was learning it) and **p5.js**.
+This one however, was made with [SvelteKit](https://kit.svelte.dev/) and [Tailwind CSS](https://tailwindcss.com/).
+I did try with [NuxtJS](https://nuxtjs.org/), actually I even made it, but decided to migrate to **Svelte** because it is faster, easier and a new skill to learn for me!

 ## The colors 🎨

-Well, green is my favorite color, so I made it the main.
+Well, green is my favorite color, so I made it the main here.
 Of course, not easy like this.
-I've been looking for the best green in the world since ages ago, so if you can't decide your color, I swear, it is comprehensible.
+I've been looking for the best green in the world since ages, so if you can't decide your color, I swear, it is completely comprehensible.
 In the beggining, I used to create all websites in dark themes.
-But we know that exist people that don't like it , so I did a white theme.
+But we know that there exist people that don't like it , so I did a white theme.
 And just for fun, a coffee theme.

 {#each colorThemes as theme}